What Kind of Firms Can You Open in The Netherlands?

 1. The Dutch BV (limited liability company)

 The Dutch BV is a type of company that can be registered if you have a minimum share capital of 0.01 EUR, according to the recently amended Company Law.
-There are a series of requirements related to the Board of Directors and local company headquarters, both being required for what the local regulations describe as “substance”, and our company INCO Business Group is able to provide all required services to foreign businessmen.
+There are a series of requirements related to the Board of Directors and local company headquarters, both being required for what the local regulations describe as “substance”, and our company INCO Global Solutions is able to provide all required services to foreign businessmen.

 2. The General Partnership